sxm5808/datasciencecoursera/C3P1/README.txt

 #download.file(fileurl,destfile="CEP1ZIPDATA.zip"),
 Step 2 : unzip the file to your R working directory to create data folder "UCI HAR Dataset" Step3 : source("run_analysis.R") command in RStudio.
 Make sure the R file in the WD.
-Step4:  Find file "tidydata.txt" in the same directoy.
+Step4:  Find file "tidydata.txt" in the same directoy...